rehierl/abstract-properties/10-2-family-of-scopes/_remarks.md

 - a set-/order-based point of view
 - see - axiomatic set theory (AST)

-remarks
+proof (NT <-> FS)
-- alternative definitions for graph-based terms e.g. least/greatest, ...
+- alternative definitions for graph-based terms possible - e.g. least/greatest, ...
-- to flesh out the definition
+- flesh out some definitions

-- proof (NT <-> FS)
+disjoint eq. incomparable
+- if "disjoint" is the only valid alternative to "related", then yes - equivalent
+- note - disjoint has no orientation
+- i.e. disjoint will drop information